atursyno/terraform-session-january/tasks/vpc/README.md

 ### Usage

-- To quickly install and destory ec2 instance in aws cloud
+- To quickly install and destroy ec2 instance in aws cloud

 ### prerequisites